olegkorol/redis-brocker/README.md

-# Redis Queue Message Broker Experiment
+# Redis Queue as Message Broker (RQMB)

-This project demonstrates a message broker setup using Redis with a Node.js publisher and Python subscriber running in Docker containers.
+This project demonstrates a message-broker setup using Redis with a Node.js publisher and Python subscriber running in Docker containers.

 ## Architecture